kaypeter87/kaypeter.com/content/notes/amd-voltage-linux/index.md

 ### AMD is too damn hot

-I bought an AMD Radeon VII 6 months ago to upgrade from my NVIDIA GTX 970 and I have been enjoying the performance boost.
+I bought an AMD Radeon VII 6 months ago to upgrade from my NVIDIA GTX 970 and I have been enjoying the performance boost so far.